5 ways to connect with your audiences

 Chapter 2 describes the need for competent communicators to exhibit empathy and other characteristics of emotional intelligence in order to create meaningful connections.

-Chapter 3 defines the components of successful communication, of which creating a connection between communicator and audience is number one.
+Chapter 3 defines the components of successful communication, of which creating a connection between the communicator and the audience is number one.

 Later chapters describe a variety of approaches for connecting with an audience.
-Tip series #17: 5 Tips for Connecting with your Audience summarizes many of these approaches and is available as a free download here:
+Tip series #17: 5 Tips for Connecting with your Audience summarizes many of these approaches.

 Bottom line: When an audience feels a connection with the communicator, they are more motivated to pay attention, to engage, and ultimately are more likely to take action regarding the message.